tarko/DNS-collector/docs/loggers/logger_kafka.md

 * `text-format` (string)
   > output text format, please refer to the default text format to see all available [text directives](../dnsconversions.md#text-format-inline), use this parameter if you want a specific format

-* `buffer-size` (integer)
+* `batch-size` (integer)
-  > Specifies the size of the bulk for DNS messages before they are sent to Kafka.
+  > Specifies the size of the batch for DNS messages before they are sent to Kafka.

 * `topic` (integer)
   > Specifies the Kafka topic to which messages will be forwarded.